 I sometimes like to use cleansing brushes or devices like the Foreo with my last cleansing step, and I also love to use a muslin cloth in my routine to remove cleansing oils or masks.

-Step 2: Once I’ve double cleansed, I always use toner.
-This helps get rid of any last traces of makeup that might have been missed around the hairline and also help balance and prep the skin for the next skincare steps.
-I’ve been a longtime fan of the Clinique Clarifying Lotion 2, $17, which has witch hazel and hydrating sodium hyaluronate (hyaluronic acid).
+Step 2: I always use toner.
+This helps get rid of any last traces of makeup that might have been missed around the hairline and also helps balance and prep the skin for the next skincare steps.
+I’ve been a long-time fan of the Clinique Clarifying Lotion 2, $17, which has witch hazel and hydrating sodium hyaluronate (hyaluronic acid).
 It’s strong stuff and I feel like it really helps keep my skin clear – I’ve been using it for years!

-Step 3: The next thing I use is the 111SKIN Antioxidant Energising Essence, $100, which has this really silky formula that melts into skin.
-I honestly feel like essences are such a skincare game changer and this is one of my fave formulas.
+Step 3: The next thing I use is the 111SKIN Antioxidant Energising Essence, $100, which has this really silky formula that melts into the skin.
+I honestly feel like essences are such a skincare game-changer, and this is one of my fave formulas.
 Find out more about using essences in your routine here.

 Posts You'll Love:

 Step 4: To ensure my skin is hydrated to the max, I use a hyaluronic acid serum to penetrate deeply and plump the skin.
-Right now, I’m obsessed with the Dr. Barbara Sturm Hyaluronic Serum, $300, which plumps up my skin and the texture feels amazing.
-However, it is a huge splurge, and I’m also a big fan of the Dr. Jart+ Peptidin™ Firming Serum With Energy Peptides, that has a major plumping effect as well.
+Right now, I’m obsessed with the Dr. Barbara Sturm Hyaluronic Serum, $300, which plumps up my skin.
+However, it is a huge splurge, and I’m also a big fan of the Dr. Jart+ Peptidin™ Firming Serum With Energy Peptides, $48, that has a major plumping effect as well.
 The Mizon Hyaluronic Acid 100, $15, is also a great affordable option and I really like the texture and hydration this gives.

 Step 6: Finally, I use a face oil to nourish, soften and feed my skin.
 I’m a big fan of the Ren Skincare Rose O12 Moisture Defence Oil, $80, but check out these amazing facial oils to find one that’s perfect for your skin type here.

-Lash and brow oil: I have super sparse lashes but if there’s one thing that helps them grow thicker than ever, it’s the Tropic Isle Living Red Pimento Hair Growth Oil, $11, which also has Jamaican Black Castor oil.
-I apply it to my brows and on my lashes and lash bed so that it nourishes the lashes to make them strong, but also gets to the skin where it can penetrate and boost lash growth.
+Lash and Brow Oil: I have super sparse lashes but if there’s one thing that helps them grow thicker than ever, it’s the Tropic Isle Living Red Pimento Hair Growth Oil, $11, which also has Jamaican Black Castor oil.
+I apply it to my brows and on my lashes and lash bed so that it nourishes the lashes to make them strong, and it also gets to the skin where it can penetrate and boost lash growth.